MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-cloud-setup.md

 - Backend domain: `https://beserver.datafactory.contoso.com`
 - Redirect URI: `https://feserver.datafactory.contoso.com/close`

-## Configure the workload's endpoints
+## Configure the workload's end points

-To configure the workload's endpoints:
+To configure the workload end points:

 1. Add the workload's backend URL to the `CloudServiceConfiguration` section in the manifest and name it `Workload`.